Category

 Free: 10K chars/mo.
 Starter: $5/mo.
 Creator: $22/mo.

-Audacity is the free open-source audio editor.
-For video essayists who need clean voice tracks, music edits, or audio cleanup outside their NLE, Audacity is the standard free choice.
+Audacity is the free open-source audio editor for clean voice tracks, music edits, or cleanup outside the NLE.

 Best for: Solo video essayists who narrate themselves.